-Radiographs were taken and revealed an abnormal soft tissue mass in the pelvic canal, at the entrance to the pelvic inlet.
-Most alarming was that the bone on the floor of the pelvic canal was not as smooth as it should be.
-It was raised and rough, indicating reactive bone.
+Radiographs revealed an abnormal soft tissue mass in the pelvic canal at the entrance to the pelvic inlet.
+Further, the bone on the floor of the pelvic canal was not as smooth as it should be.
+Instead, it was raised and rough, indicating reactive bone.

 It was necessary to obtain samples for urinalysis and cytology, preferably in a non-invasive manner.
-The veterinarian had difficulty passing the urinary catheter beyond the level of the prostatic urethra, but he was able to acquire both urine and a prostatic wash for analysis.
+Placing the gathered proved challenging but the veterinarian was able to acquire both urine and a prostatic wash for analysis.

 Unexpectedly, there was a gush of blood from the penis following the removal of the catheter.
 Blood was also visible in the urine sample.

 The odds of prostatic cancer were high.
-As Luca was comfortable, his owner decided to take him home with the prescribed antibiotics and await the test results.
+But, as Luca was comfortable, his owner decided to take him home with the prescribed antibiotics and await the test results.

 The ultrasound revealed the following areas of concern:

 - The prostate was an enlarged irregular mass, showing mineralized tissue within.